Suspension and revocation of registration

 If your registration is revoked, your organisation will:

-- not be eligible to contract with HUD’s Housing Supply team to receive IRRS
+• not be eligible to receive IRRS